sreeja-bandari/netflix_clone/README.md

 # Netflix Clone
 This is a Netflix frontend clone project that replicates the user interface of the popular streaming platform Netflix using HTML, CSS, and JavaScript.
-The project aims to provide a visually similar experience to Netflix, including the main landing page with movie thumbnails and a movie details page.
+The project aims to provide a visually similar experience to Netflix, including the main landing page with movie thumbnails.

 ### Please find the Project Images below.